ericjanto/notes-publisher/content/notes/dbs-lecture.md

 ## Week 7: Normal Forms
 - Bad design
 ![Example of a badly designed database](../images/dbs-bad.png)
+  - We have a relation, and a given set of functional dependencies
+    - Set of FDs says:
+      - E.g. for Title $\rarr$ Director: if we have two rows with the same title, then they need to have the same director too
   - Redundancy
     - Many facts are repeated
       - For every showing we list both director and title